 If you’re interested in exploring your relationship with substances or learning more about alcohol and other drugs, check out our Alcohol and Other Drugs resource page.

 Going out can be fun, but if you’re tired, need to make it to work or just need some downtime, it’s okay to stay in.
 Prioritize your own needs and what will make you feel good long term, not just in the moment.
 If you choose to drink, be mindful of how alcohol may affect you.

 Alcohol affects everyone differently.
-Some of us may have a higher tolerance or different drinking limits.
-Set a limit that feels right for you and stick to it.
-It can be helpful to enlist a friend to keep both of you accountable for your drinking.
-Remember to drink at your own pace and avoid trying to keep up with others.
+This means that our tolerance and limits may look different from those around us.
+Before you go out, set a limit that feels right for you.
+It can be helpful to enlist a friend to keep you both accountable for your drinking.
+Remember to go at your own pace and avoid trying to keep up with others.

-Avoid mixing prescription drugs with alcohol.
-This is a common cause of overdose.
-Additional unwanted experiences include passing out, blacking out, feeling sick and doing something regrettable.
+Avoid mixing drugs with alcohol, including prescription medications.
+This can increase the risk of overdose.
+It can also lead to additional unwanted experiences like passing out, blacking out, feeling sick and doing something regrettable.